ueokande/vim-vixen/QA.md

 ##### `"blacklist"` section

-- [ ] able to add item
-- [ ] able to remove item
 - [ ] `github.com/a` blocks `github.com/a`, and not blocks `github.com/aa`

 ##### Updating

 - [ ] keymap settings are applied to open tabs without reload
 - [ ] search settings are applied to open tabs without reload

-### Settings source

-- [ ] show confirmation dialog on switched from json to form
-- [ ] state is saved on source changed
-- [ ] on switching form -> json -> form, first and last form setting is equivalent to first one

 ## Find mode